MateuszKubuszok/CmderPackage/README.md

 Building
 ---

-There is know problem that script crashes at some task and needs to be restarted.
-I am unable to tell what is the reason of those crashed as they seem to appear randomly.
-While script is able to resume work from place where it finished it is still an inconveniece.

-Additionally Cygwin setup crashes when started in x64 PowerShell, so it should be run with PowerShell x86.
+Cygwin setup crashes when started in x64 PowerShell, so script ensures that it will be run only with PowerShell x86.

 Run in a PowerShell: